Shared Sequencing

 Proof Aggregation: Systems for efficiently aggregating proofs from multiple rollups, potentially using recursive proof techniques to reduce L1 settlement costs.

-Rollup Adapters: Interfaces that allow diverse rollup implementations (Optimistic, ZK, different VMs) to plug into the shared sequencing layer without requiring homogeneous execution environments.
+Rollup Adapters: Interfaces that allow diverse rollup implementations to plug into the shared sequencing layer without requiring homogeneous execution environments.

 Shared Sequencing vs Traditional Bridges